 - There is more work effort and guesswork required by the Bee Keeper to ensure the slot opening is kept at an appropriate size for the colony.
 The structure of the alternative entrances means that Bees can seal them with Propolis/Tree Resin and thus open, close and modify the openings as they feel fit.

-The BeeSpaceX or Salbany baffles are designed to mimic natural hives found in the wild.
+The Salbany (or BeeSpaceX) portals are designed to mimic natural hives found in the wild.
 The channel dimensions are such that Bees can adapt the overall size and shape with Propolis.

-Filipe’s suggestion is three entrances in an inverted triangle (left) per standard Brood Box and one (maybe two) per standard National Super.
+Filipe’s suggestion is three entrances in an inverted triangle on the Brood Box and one (maybe two) per standard National Super.
 The inverted triangle is designed such that the top pair are located a the brood/honey interchange.
 The lower one ensures that even when the queen is laying in the bottom of the brood box the pollen/nectar flows are high enough past her to that she maintains an optimum lay rate.

-Baffles are provided with screws.
-However, all baffles require drilling of the Brood Boxes and Supers.
+The portals are provided with screws.
+However, all portals require drilling of the Brood Boxes and Supers.
 Filipe recommends a 1 inch or 25mm Forstner Bit although a 25mm Spade Bit would also work.
 These affiliate links will open in a new window.
 The 25mm hole can be filled with a 27.5 tapered to 24mm cork.

 Due to the softness and wide grain spacing of Cedar great care must be taken drilling the wood to avoid tear out.
 I would avoid any hole cutting bits that screws itself through the wood as they are too aggressive for Cedar.
 It is easier to drill the boards before they are made up in to Broods or Supers.
 However, it is expected that many will be retro fitting to existing equipment.